 Call the Board at 800-773-7752 (800-PRESPLAN) three to six months before you retire to request a retirement packet.
 It will include Benefits Plan-related information that applies to you and your specific benefits, such as a pension quote, a Retirement Pension Application, and healthcare coverage booklets.

 You must complete, sign, and submit the Retirement Pension Application to the Board at least 45 days before your retirement date.
-Allow time to obtain the required certification of retirement from your presbytery or employer, as applicable.

 Review Your Finances